X

 I know a lot of managers are going to start with two running backs in the first three rounds, but if you want to go after an elite quarterback and/or wide receiver early, then James Conner makes for a perfectly suitable RB2.
 The veteran back has been about as consistent as they come over the last four seasons in Arizona.

 Conner is one of the most affordable "bell cow" backs in drafts.
-He rushed for over 1,000 yards again last season for the second straight time, while racking up 47 receptions on 55 targets, good for the 10th-most by any running back in 2024.
+He rushed for over 1,000 yards again last season for the second straight time, while racking up 47 receptions on 55 targets, good for the 10th most by any running back in 2024.

-While he's often known more for his bruising running style and touchdown-scoring ability (8.4 TD per season if you don't count his rookie year in Pittsburgh), it's his constant involvement in the passing game that makes him such a great value and has allowed him to be so productive.
+While he's often known more for his bruising running style and touchdown-scoring ability (8.4 TDs per season if you don't count his rookie year in Pittsburgh), it's his constant involvement in the passing game that makes him such a great value and has allowed him to be so productive.

-In fantasy football, we love guys who dominate "value touches" (red zone carries + receptions).
+In fantasy football, we love guys who dominate "value touches" (red-zone carries + receptions).
 With 91 value touches last season, Conner ranked 10th in the league.
 The only running back with a lower ADP than Conner with more value touches last season is Aaron Jones, who now has some steep competition in Minnesota this season with Jordan Mason battling for carries.

 Conner is a fantasy football safety blanket.
 Draft him in the fourth or fifth round with confidence, knowing that you're going to get some very reliable weekly production.